robiulrafi/Azure-ML-Engineer-Nanodegree-Project-Portfolio/README.md

-This repository contains the projects of the **AZURE MACHINE LEARNING NANODEGREE PORTFOLIO** by **UDACITY**.
+This repository here encompasses projects from the **MS-AZURE MACHINE LEARNING NANODEGREE PROGRAM** offered by UDACITY.

-**project_1** folder contains the details of the ML model performance comparison of hyderdrive and AutoML configurations in AZURE environment.
+**Project Deliverables Summary**

+In the Optimizing an ML Pipeline in Azure project, an ML pipeline is being created and optimized.
+A custom-coded model—a standard Scikit-learn Logistic Regression—is provided, with its hyperparameters being optimized using HyperDrive.
+Additionally, AutoML is being used to build and optimize a model on the same dataset, allowing for a comparison of the results of the two methods.